rkgupta7463/Task-Manager/README.md

-# Django Ninja Task Manager
+# Title: Task Manager API

 A simple **Task Manager API** built with **Django** and **Django Ninja**.
 All API endpoints are prefixed with `api/v1/`.
 Allows users to manage tasks with full **CRUD operations**, **filtering**, **mark as completed**, and **user authentication**.
 Test cases are also included to ensure API reliability.